Thank you for your interest in career opportunities at German International School Boston.

 After School & Camp Teacher: Part-time

 Starting in January 2021, the After School & Camp Teacher will support our preschool program and offer a range of enrichment opportunities, adventure, and fun to our students.
 Teachers in the after school program work Monday through Friday from 2:00 to 6:00 and are expected to work during vacation camps in October, April and July.
 This is a salaried and benefits eligible position and reports directly to the Director of Co-Curricular Programs.
-For detailed job description, please click here.
+For a detailed job description, please click here.

 French Teacher: Part-time, temporary

 German International School Boston seeks a qualified, energetic and organized classroom teacher to provide excellent French instruction in the high school beginning February 2021.
 The Teacher will implement a comprehensive and robust curriculum to support speaking, reading and writing language acquisition.
 This is a part-time, temporary position with approximately 15-18 hours per week.
-For detailed job description, please click here.
+For a detailed job description, please click here.

 Elementary School Teachers: Full-time

 German International School Boston seeks qualified, energetic and organized elementary school teachers to start August 1, 2021.
 Excellent German and good English skills required; native German skills preferred.
-For detailed job description, please click here.
+For a detailed job description, please click here.